Leadership at Success

 At Success Academy, we invest in talent development, supporting our staff to grow in their careers and expand their impact in service of our school communities and dual mission.
 As such, we require a multi-year commitment for all Assistant Principal candidates.

 Assistant Principals drive instruction and create a school culture of scholarship by:

-- Using student achievement data and student work to drive daily and long-term instructional decisions
+- Using student achievement data and student work to drive daily and long-term instructional decisions; and

 Assistant Principals develop teachers’ excellence by:

-- Giving feedback and coaching teachers on lesson implementation to improve academic outcomes
+- Giving feedback and coaching teachers on lesson implementation to improve academic outcomes; and

 Assistant Principals learn to lead by:

-- Owning academic achievement in specific grades or content areas while partnering with the other leaders on the leadership team to run an excellent school
+- Owning academic achievement in specific grades or content areas while partnering with the other leaders on the leadership team to run an excellent school; and

 Who should apply: